manjunathc/udacity-driveless-car-program/p6-CarND-Extended-Kalman-Filter/README.md

 1. Setup the project.
 2. Update the tools.cpp to Calculate RMSE and Jacobian Matrix
 3. Update the fusion.h and fusion.cpp to add the necessary functions and initializations.
+4. Update kalman_filter.cpp with Predict(), Update and UpdateEKF() funcitons.
-4. Calculate RMSE, Velocity and Poistion using Radar only.
+5. Calculate RMSE, Velocity and Poistion using Radar only.
 ![alt text][image3]
-5. Calculate RMSE, Velocity and Poistion using Lidar only.
+6. Calculate RMSE, Velocity and Poistion using Lidar only.
 ![alt text][image2]
-6. Calculate RMSE, Velocity and Poistion using both sensors (Radar and Lidar).
+7. Calculate RMSE, Velocity and Poistion using both sensors (Radar and Lidar).
 ![alt text][image1]